keptn/community/mentorship/gsoc/2022/projects/new-docs-site-engine/README.md

 To set up the GitHub action, all we need to do is install our dependencies (e.g. `yarn install`), run our format script (e.g. `yarn format`), and then commit any changes if necessary.

 By utilizing Prettier with GitHub Actions, we can ensure that our code is formatted consistently and without any issues.
 It also helps to reduce manual work when formatting code.
+Currently, we are running prettier checks for `docs/**/*.{md,mdx}` files only.

 > PR related to adding Prettier GitHub Action can be found here [https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/25](https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/25)